Computing and data science.

 SUMMARY

 The resources and computational infrastructure of digital media, including social networks, facilitate the creation and exchange of scientific knowledge not only among researchers in the STEM disciplines but also with the broader public.
-This line of research focuses on Science 2.0, and examines how science is built, disseminated and communicated through digital resources and media, and how scientific knowledge is co-constructed through dialogue within the scientific community and also between the researchers and other interest groups (science stakeholders).
+This line of research focuses on Science 2.0, and examines how science is communicated and disseminated on the Internet and social media, and how scientific knowledge is co-constructed through dialogic interactions within the scientific community and between the researchers and other interest groups (science stakeholders).
 Along these lines, we investigate why researchers need or want to communicate science in the context of Open Access (OA) and Open Science (OS) policies and how researchers perceive these policies and practices.
 We also investigate the repertoires of digital genres (written and spoken) that researchers currently use to bring science close to diversified audiences and, by this means, contribute to the democratization of knowledge and the promotion and development of scientific literacy and digital literacy in society.

 We carry out quantitative and qualitative analyses to understand the construction of knowledge and knowledge dissemination online, to provide empirical descriptions of researchers’ digital literacy development and to identify the rhetorical strategies that scientists use to reach non-specialized audiences using one or more languages.
 We are also interested in identifying the STEM researchers’ language and communication needs to address them and enhance their communication skills, one of the key skills for the training of novice and experienced researchers according to the European Commission EURAXESS descriptors.
 At a methodological level, our research involves the use of digital humanities technologies for the analysis of textual data.
 Our emphasis is on the use of corpus linguistics, linguistic data processing, and small- and large-scale text mining techniques, as well as computational linguistics and ethnomethodological techniques.
 All these methods allow us to identify trends in multilingual science communication online and assess the use of language and linguistic repertoires to communicate and disseminate science online with and for society.